ericcornelissen/eslint-plugin-top/docs/rules/no-top-level-variables.md

 Disallow top level variables.

 Variables at the top level may indicate side effects because they can be used as state in functions or methods.
-As such, `const` is the only kind of top-level variable allowed by default.
+As such, only constants are allowed at the top-level by default.

 ## Rule Details